We’ve made it, everyone: these are the 2020 United States presidential election predictions.

 2020 United States Presidential Election State-by-State Breakdown

 Want to know our state-by-state ratings?
-Click on the thumbnail (right click to open in new tab).
-These are current ratings as of July 1, 2020.
+Click on the image below to open (right click if you wish to open in a new tab).
+These are current ratings as of September 14, 2020.

 Electoral Vote Ranges

 Video Analysis, July 26: Is 2020 Really Different from 2016?

 We have expanded Joe Biden’s lead in the Electoral College, and with our new EV ranges, we think his high-water mark is 413.
 The chances of him getting there are small, as he would have to win all of the following: Ohio, Texas, Georgia, North Carolina, Iowa, and the 2nd District of Nebraska.
 While things are going well for Biden, we’re not willing to concede they’re going that well.
 It is, however, plausible at this time that Biden could win them all, even Texas, where Trump’s poll numbers have been okay but worrisome for the GOP.

 However, Trump’s high-end is 270, which is of course a victory.
 This assumes he pulls off wins in places like Iowa, Wisconsin or Arizona, Ohio, Florida, and North Carolina.
 That’s plausible as well.
 Let’s be clear: Donald Trump’s poll numbers are not good though by no means is the race “over,” but it is soon going to be at a tipping point.
 Either Trump gets back into contention in some of these swing states he won with a shake of the polls to the right, or Biden gets another small tilt in the polls and all of a sudden, it’s an Electoral College blowout.
 It is not guaranteed that Trump will get boatraced or that he’ll even lose, but losing another point or two in the national polls could mean the picture gets very ugly for the president.
 He must stop the bleeding coming out of the convention AND recover some ground getting into the fall, or he will lose.